Esri/data-collection-dotnet/Documentation/index.md

 As values for fields are updated, the app informs the user of invalid changes and why they are invalid.
 The pop-up won't save if there are invalid fields.

+When editing, you can add attachments.
+On UWP, you can take a picture if the device has a webcam.
+Both UWP and WPF implementations allow you to browse the file system to add a file attachment.

 Edits can be discarded by tapping X button next to the save button.
-Saving the changes requires every field to pass validation and can be committed by tapping the save button
+Saving the changes requires every field to pass validation and can be committed by tapping the save button.

 **Editing a Pop-up's Related Records**